oelarnes/spells/README.md

     - For `NAME_SUM` columns, `expr` must be a function of `name` which will result in a list of expressions mapped over all card names.
     - `PICK_SUM` columns can also be functions on `name`, in which case the value will be a function of the value of the `PICK` field.
     - `AGG` columns that depend on `NAME_SUM` columns reference the prefix (`cdef.name`) only, since the unpivot has occured prior to selection.
-    - The possible arguments to `expr`, in addition to `name` when appropriate, include the full `names` array as well as a dictionary called `card_context` which contains card dict objects with all `CARD_ATTR` values, including custom extensions.
+    - The possible arguments to `expr`, in addition to `name` when appropriate, include the full `names` array as well as a dictionary called `card_context` which contains card dict objects with all `CARD_ATTR` values, including custom extensions and metric columns passed by the `card_context` argument to `summon`.
 See example notebooks for more details.

 - `version`: When defining a column using a python function, as opposed to Polars expressions, add a unique version number so that the unique hashed signature of the column specification can be derived for caching purposes, since Polars cannot generate a serialization natively.
 When changing the definition, be sure to increment the version value.
 Otherwise you do not need to use this parameter.